Matt Simms (American football): Buffalo Bills

 The Buffalo Bills claimed Simms off waivers on May 29, 2015.
 Simms was not expected to compete in the three-way competition for the starting quarterback position (Tyrod Taylor, EJ Manuel, and Matt Cassel) but was in the mix as a potential backup quarterback and was given the start for the Bills' final preseason game against the Detroit Lions on September 3.
 Late in that game, Simms, while trying to break a tackle, inadvertently threw the ball 20 yards backward, creating a loose-ball situation and setting the Lions up for the game-winning score.
 Simms was released the next day.

-Atlanta Falcons
+Atlanta Falcons (first stint)

 On September 7, 2015, Simms was signed to the Atlanta Falcons' practice squad.
 On September 3, 2016, he was waived by the Falcons as part of final roster cuts and was signed to their practice squad the next day.

 On May 15, 2017, Simms re-signed with the Falcons.
 He was waived/injured on September 2, 2017, and placed on injured reserve.
 He was released with an injury settlement on September 5, 2017.

+Memphis Express

+Simms was signed by the Memphis Express of the Alliance of American Football (AAF) for the 2019 season.